Previterror/fs-journal/journal/02/questions.md

     Single Responsibility - a function should be responsible for one thing Open/Closed - It should be possible to add new features without breaking everything.
     Liskov Substitution - Functions should treat objects derived from other methods the same as the would the original object.
-    Interface Segregation - Different functions should have separate interfaces even when they're similar.
+    Interface Segregation - Different users should have separate interfaces even when they're similar.
     Dependency Inversion - Changes made to subobjects shouldn't impact the larger object

 04. Given this array: How could you remove the `pineapple`?